qsnake/gpaw/doc/exercises/aluminium/aluminium.rst

   0.25 Å and 0.2 Å, i.e. four calculations.
 Compare the structure energy differences for the two cutoffs.
 Generally, energy differences converge much faster with grid spacing than total energies themselves.
-Further notice that the energy zero does not have physical significance.
+The total energies that GPAW calculates are relative to isolated atoms (more details here: :ref:`zero_energy`).
 This exercise is sensitive to the number of **k**-points, make sure that your **k**-point sampling is dense enough.

 * GPAW requires an orthorhombic unit cell and therefore one cannot choose a